falkr/ttm4115/pages/unit-components.md

 # Timer Module for a Voice Assistant

 Your task is to build the module that allows a voice assistant to maintain timers.
 The timers should have a name, and it should be possible for a user to start as many timers as they want.
-Currently, Alexa can have these named timers, while Siri cannot.
 This means, a user should be able to say:

 > "Hey Assistant, please start a 10-minute spaghetti timer."